ayudoshi/awspulumi/README.md

 <h1>Infrastructure as code using aws and pulumi</h1>
 <h2>In this repo there are different folders each of this folder contain code to create aws infra.
-Code in divide in three part basics to advanced.
+Code is divide in three parts basic to advance.
 And what exactly is done in each file is written below.</h2>

 <h3>firstCode</h4>
 <p>In this directory i have written code to create a s3 bucket and add an index.html file in the bucket.
 Then i have change acl of the bucket and created an endpoint to access the index.html file as a static website</p>